rohannelson/light-mixing/README.md

 ## ToDo

-- [] Make it so there are the right number of colours available and they are randomly distributed.

-- [] Make it drag and drop instead of click.
+- [] Make it so drag and drop works on mobile...

 - [] Change from arbitrary assignment for tertiary 'addition' to proper maths.